pdoehle/bibliometrics-for-librarians/docs/index.markdown

 ## Session 3 - Network Analysis

+- Bibliographic Network Analysis
 - Centrality, Connectedness, & Clustering
 - Analyzing Article Influence & Co-Authorship Networks

+### Session 3 Slides

+### Session 3 Exercises and Video

+#### VOSviewer
+1. Complete steps 1-5 Exercise 1 from Session 2, "Getting article data with Dimensions" at https://notebooks.azure.com/clarke-iakovakis/projects/intro-to-bibliometrics/html/Bibliometrics%20Lesson%201.ipynb
+2. Click **Export for Bibliometric Mapping** and click **Export.** You will get an email when the export is ready for download.
+At that point, in Dimensions, click your name in the right hand corner and click Export Center.
+Click Download to download the file to your computer.
+3. Download VOSviewer at https://www.vosviewer.com/download, or launch it in your browser using the **Web start** option on that page
+4. In VOS Viewer, Go to **File > Map > Create**
+5. Choose Create a map based on bibliographic data
+6. Choose **Read data from bibliographic database files**
+7. Click the **Dimensions** tab and upload the file you downloaded in step 2
+8. To create a Journal co-citation network:
+* Under Type of Analysis, click **Co-citation**
+* Under Unit of Analysis, click **Cited sources**
+* Under Counting Method, click **Fractional counting**
+* Choose 30 for the Minimum number of citations of a source.
+This means that a journal will not be included unless it has at least 30 items pointing to it in this set of results.
+Click Next.
+* Choose the maximum number of sources to be selected allowable.
+Click Next.
+* Review the sources, citations, and total link strength.
+Click Finish.
+* It may warn you that some of the items in the network are not connected to each other.
+Click Yes to show the largest set of connecting items.
+* Play around with the various settings on the right side of the page.
+9. Experiment with the other types of visualizations and units of analysis.

 ## Session 4 - Altmetrics, Summing Up & Next Steps